HomeTrue North Blog

 15. Mystery Lake

 Mystery Lake, a picturesque lake in Mount Seymour Provincial Park, is just 30 minutes from downtown Vancouver via the Trans-Canada highway.
-And the lake is just a short walk from the parking lot.
+From the parking lot, the hike to the lake takes about 45 minutes.
+The trail is about 3 kilometres (1.8 miles) roundtrip.
 It's an excellent place to cool off on a hot summer day.
-It is considered one of the best in Vancouver for a quick cool dip in the lake.
+It is considered one of the best in Vancouver for a quick swim.
 If you want to enjoy a day out with the kids, take them hiking to Mystery Lake.

-Even if you do not indulge in activities, you can sit by the lake and admire nature's beauty!
-The tall trees, the still water, the warm and pleasant weather, and the cool breeze are all the major attractions you will find at Mystery Lake.
+Sit by the lake and admire nature's beauty!
+The tall trees, calm water, warm and pleasant weather, and cool breeze make a visit to Mystery Lake very relaxing.

 Final Thoughts

 Vancouver Lakes are the perfect places to appreciate the spectacular beauty of Mother Nature.
-Whether you're camping, bird watching, swimming, or fishing, these lakes, should be added to your itinerary.
-Canada is one of the best places to visit if you are looking forward to immersing yourself in the wonders of Mother Nature.
+Whether you're camping, bird watching, swimming, or fishing, these lakes should be added to your itinerary.
+Canada is one of the best places to visit if you want to explore the natural environment.

 Frequently Asked Questions